 “Slay yourself and why;

-To save you of this all-present stench of decay?
+To save you of this always-already present stench of decay?

 You think yourself so much better than I?

 I at whom you gaze with such yearning who is no Other than I, but what you will be I can well attest: betrayed by time?

 Forsaken by yourself?
 Revel in our decomposition, we will as time may dictate.

 Soon enough, you will know yourself as Judas, only.”